Inflectra/rapise-documentation/docs/Guide/manual_playback.md

 ## Purpose

 The **Manual Playback** dialog box lets you execute a series of manual test cases (including those part of a test set) from within Rapise.
 The results from the manual test result will be reported back into your connected [Spira](spiratest_integration.md) instance.
-During the executing of the manual test, you can attach screeenshots, files and log incidents related to the test result
+During the executing of the manual test, you can attach screenshots, files and log incidents related to the test result

 ## How to Open